Josh Bell Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads the league with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves have a 3.68 team ERA that ranks fourth among all league pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.66).

-- Braves pitchers combine to surrender 89 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Braves allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).

+- Allard (0-0) gets the start for the Braves, his second of the season.

-- His most recent time out came on Tuesday against the Minnesota Twins, when the righty went six innings, surrendering two earned runs while giving up four hits.
+- The lefty last pitched on Wednesday against the Minnesota Twins, when he tossed 4 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.